Louise Harnby | Crime Fiction and Thriller Editor

 Codes can be a useful way of collating data if you’re want to work out where your best leads are coming from.
 Many editorial freelancers receive emails and phone calls from clients who don’t identify how they discovered them.
 Adding a distinct code to each call to action on your website’s Contact page, leaflet, business card, or advertisement helps you to distinguish the results of your marketing efforts.

-Likewise, if you are testing different pricing models with, say, students (e.g., a flat fee vs. $X per 1,000 words), you might issue them with different ordering codes if they decide to commission you (FF2015 for those offered a flat fee vs. PK2015 for those offered a price per 1,000 words); this would enable you to track which test generated the best likelihood of being hired.
+Likewise, if you are testing different pricing models with, say, students (eg a flat fee versus $X per 1,000 words), you might issue them with different ordering codes if they decide to commission you (eg FF2026 for those offered a flat fee versus PK2026 for those offered a price per 1,000 words).
+This would enable you to track which test generated the best likelihood of being hired.

 Summing up